jdw1996/jdw1996.github.io/_src/2019-03-08-things-to-see-and-do-in-nyc.md

 - **NY Pizza Suprema**: Counter-serve pizza right across from Madison Square Garden, established in 1964.
 It's more expensive than the dollar-slice counters you'll see every few blocks (though those are also good!), and it's worth it if you're looking for a slice that's a tier better, but still not at all fancy.
 - **North Dumpling**: Take out ten pork dumplings for $3.
 Good spot to visit before walking across the Manhattan Bridge or Williamsburg Bridge.
 - **Prince Street Pizza**: While they serve New York-style pizza from their counter as well, it's the thick, square, Detroit-style slices that they're better known for.
 The wait can be 45 minutes outside the storefront in Nolita.
+- **Scarr's**: They make the best pizza I've had in New York.
+Both New York-style and Sicilian are available, both are delicious.
+They have no sign.
 - **Shinka Ramen**: The beef bone marrow ramen is easily the best ramen I've had.
 It's very rich and filling and has wagyu brisket in it, too.
 It's on the first floor of a hotel in Chinatown.
-- **TsuruTonTan**: I went to the Union Square location and had the Wagyu beef and truffle udon, which was excellent.
-You can order a small or a large, but they're both the same price.
+- **TsuruTonTan**: I've had the Wagyu beef and truffle udon, which is excellent, at both the Union Square and Midtown locations.
 - **Veselka**: Ukrainian food in the East Village, near NYU.
 Open 24 hours; I've always had to wait outside, but it's worth it.

 ### Brooklyn